ellis-bio/ellisjalia/test-newsletter.md

 <p style="font-size: 1rem; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;">2.
 I’ve been listening to an album called <a href="https://music.apple.com/gb/album/kenya/696175088" style="color: tomato">Kenya</a> (named for the creation of the then-new African republic), by Machito, in the genre of Afro-Cuban jazz.
 Usually I’m not big on abstract jazz, but once you get through the horn section (which I can only describe as a “racket”) at about halfway through the first song, this album turns into one of the best of all time.</p>

 <p style="font-size: 1rem; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;">3.
 “It is my contention that in order to Keep a Muse”, he wrote, “you must first offer food… If we are going to diet our subconscious, how prepare the menu?”.
-I can’t recall where I found this quote, but I like it.</p>
+I can’t recall where I found this quote, but I really like it.</p>

 <p style="font-size: 1rem; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;">4.
 When I bought my turntable, I bought some cheap active powered speakers to go along with it.
 Since I want to upgrade, I’ve been looking at amplifiers, and I found it really interesting that one of the new budget companies making hi-fi amps enables you to connect two of them together, with each amp powering one speaker.
 The <a href="https://www.youtube.com/watch?v=Nr6vWDShMRo" style="color:tomato">sound difference</a>, at least to me, is huge.</p>